Pennsylvania Route 324: Route description

-PA 324 begins in the community of Pequea in Martic Township, Lancaster County, where the road continues south along the Susquehanna River as SR 3038 (Bridge Valley Road).
+PA 324 begins in the community of Pequea in Martic Township, Lancaster County, where the road continues south along the Susquehanna River as SR 3038 (Bridge Valley Road), an unsigned quadrant route.
 From here, the route heads north-northeast as two-lane undivided Bridge Valley Road, running through wooded residential areas with Norfolk Southern's Port Road Branch railroad line and the Susquehanna River parallel to the west of the road.
 PA 324 crosses the Pequea Creek into Conestoga Township and turns east onto Pequea Boulevard to run parallel to the Pequea Creek through hilly forests.
 The route winds north along the creek before it heads east-northeast farther north of the creek and passes through the residential community of Coleman.
 The road continues into forests and crosses the Pequea Creek back into Martic Township, where it becomes Marticville Road and passes through the community of Martic Forge.
 PA 324 continues through forests with a few homes and turns north to cross the Enola Low Grade Trail, making a turn east before resuming north.
 The route heads northeast into a mix of farmland and woodland with some homes, heading east before turning north again.
 The road continues through agricultural areas and passes through the residential community of Marticville.

 The route crosses Pequea Creek again and enters Pequea Township, where it winds north through a mix of farmland and woodland with occasional homes.
 PA 324 continues north through agricultural areas and comes to an intersection with PA 741, at which point that route turns north to join PA 324 in a concurrency.
 The two routes head north to the residential community of New Danville, where PA 324 splits from PA 741 by heading northeast on New Danville Pike.
 The route runs north through farmland before it curves northeast into wooded areas and crosses the Conestoga River into Lancaster Township.
 The road continues north between a mix of farmland and residential development to the west and wooded areas along the Conestoga River to the east.
 PA 324 passes to the east of a sewage treatment plant before it continues into commercial areas and intersects the southbound direction of US 222/PA 272 in the community of Engleside.
 Past this, the route becomes one-way northbound with one lane of traffic and enters the city of Lancaster, heading northeast through urban residential and commercial areas on South Queen Street.
 PA 324 reaches its northern terminus upon merging with northbound US 222/PA 272, with those two routes continuing north along South Queen Street.